|Road:||A303 west of Andover|

-The eastbound Little Chef burnt down on the 24th February 2004.
+The eastbound Little Chef burned down on 24 February 2004.
 The fire started in a light fitting and quickly took control of the whole building.
 Following a loss of custom the eastbound Texaco then moved out.

 In 2010 the site was still there, but the eastbound Little Chef barely survived the fire and the westbound one has since been vandalised.
 The Highways Agency have left the poles for the signposts in place for the services to re-open.